 The Farriers Registration Council’s (FRC) Disciplinary Committee (DC) is a statutory committee established by way of Section 14 and Schedule 3 of the Farriers (Registration) Act 1975; it comprises nine members, a mix of lay and professional, who are appointed by the Council.

-The DC is a properly constituted judicial tribunal and its rules of procedure are set out in legislation by the Lord Chancellor and Lord Advocate; the DC, as a matter of Council policy, applies the same standard of proof as the criminal courts, that is, so as to be sure, or beyond reasonable doubt.
+The DC is a properly constituted judicial tribunal and its rules of procedure are set out in legislation by the Lord Chancellor and Lord Advocate; the DC, as a matter of Council policy, applies the civil standard of proof, that is, on the balance of probabilities.
 If the DC finds a charge or charges against a respondent proved, and decides that the matters proved amount to serious misconduct in a professional respect, it may order the respondent’s name be removed or suspended from the Register of Farriers.
 Alternatively, the DC may issue a reprimand or a warning as to future conduct, judgment may be postponed for a stated period, or it may make no direction.
 Where a sanction of removal or suspension is directed the respondent may appeal to the High Court or to the Court of Session.

 No person who has acted as a member of the Investigating Committee (IC) with respect to any case shall act as a member of the DC with respect to that same case.